7 Best AI Gaming Laptops 2026: Local LLM & 45+ TOPS Benchmarks

 Best For: Hardcore Gamers & Game Developers

-If money is no object, this is the RTX 5090 laptop review winner.
+If money is no object, the Alienware m18 R4 is the undisputed winner in our RTX 5090 laptop review category.

 The All-Rounder: ASUS ROG Zephyrus G16 (2026 Edition)

-In the Alienware vs ASUS AI laptop battle, ASUS wins on portability.
+In the direct Alienware vs ASUS AI laptop battle, ASUS achieves a decisive victory in portability and efficiency.

 The Budget Hero: HP Omen Transcend 14